 The SPA Research Administrator will start a Sponsored Project Routing Packet (excel workbook) for the proposal and will work closely with the Principal Investigator to gather the required information for each of the three worksheets.

 SPA staff work closely with the Principal Investigator to develop the proposal budget in conformance with federal regulations governing sponsored project budgets.

 UVM's shared facilities and resources provide researchers with the sophisticated equipment and methodologies that help expand their work.

-relationship may require the issuance of a subaward (also called a
+relationship may require the issuance of a subaward (also

 subcontract) to that organization.
 In these cases, the UVM is